KenT2/pipresents/README.md

 ================================
 I am keen to develop Pi Presents further and would welcome bug reports and ideas for real world additional features and uses.

-Please use the Issues tab on Github https://github.com/KenT2/pipresents/issues or the Pi Presents thread in the tbd sub-forum on the Raspberry Pi forum.
+Please use the Issues tab on Github https://github.com/KenT2/pipresents/issues or the Pi Presents thread http://www.raspberrypi.org/phpBB3/viewtopic.php?f=38&t=29397 on the Raspberry Pi forum.